 The U.S. Embassy in Lisbon and U.S. Consulate General in Ponta Delgada NO longer process immigrant visa (IV) or diversity visa (DV) applications.
 These offices neither schedule nor conduct IV or DV interviews.
 ALL immigrant and diversity visa interviews and adjudications for residents of Portugal will take place at the U.S. Embassy in Paris, France.
+However, medical examinations do not have to be carried out in France and can be carried out in Portugal with the panel physicians of Lisbon or Ponta Delgada.
 For more complete information, please visit the Embassy Paris website.
 Please note this change only affects immigrant visa processing.
 The U.S. Embassy in Lisbon will continue to process nonimmigrant visas.

 An immigrant visa is required by anyone seeking indefinite or permanent residence in the United States.
 Upon entry into the United States, an immigrant visa holder is processed for a Permanent Resident Card (PRC), commonly known as a green card.
 For information on how to apply for an immigrant visa, please visit: Visa Types for Immigrants and the Embassy Paris website.